OpenActTexts/OpenActTexts.github.io/README.md

 * Source code is available at our [GitHub site](https://github.com/OpenActTexts/LDARCode).

 ## Development Site
-Another site is available for authors, reviewers, and others interested in the project development, our [Open Actuarial Textbooks Development Site](https://ewfrees.github.io/).
-This site contains:
+Another site is available for authors, reviewers, and others interested in the project development, our [Open Actuarial Textbooks Development Site](https://OpenActTextDev.github.io/).

-* A [Style Guide](https://ewfrees.github.io/StyleGuideLDA/index.html) for prospective contributors
-* This site provides chapter summaries in the form of overheads to support the online text **Loss Data Analytics**.
-Overheads in .pdf format and source code is available at a development [GitHub site](https://github.com/ewfrees/LossDataAnalyticsOverheads).
-* We are also starting to organize several sets of notes for *Life Contingencies*, also known as *Actuarial Mathematics* and *Long Term Actuarial Mathematics*.
-See the development [GitHub Site](https://openacttextdev.github.io/LifeCon/index.html).
-* We are also experimenting with a [WordPress site](http://www.ssc.wisc.edu/~jfrees/loss-data-analytics/).
-* Your contributions are very much welcomed!

-## Your Help
+# Your Help
-As described in our [License](https://github.com/OpenActTexts/Loss-Data-Analytics/tree/master/GettingStarted/LICENSE.md), anyone can use these files.
-Especially at this early stage of the project, if you want to help and would like more info, please write Jed Frees <jfrees@bus.wisc.edu>.
+As described in our [License](https://github.com/ewfrees/Loss-Data-Analytics/tree/master/GettingStarted/LICENSE.md), anyone can use these files.
+If you want to help and would like more info, please write Jed Frees <jfrees@bus.wisc.edu>.
+Much of our efforts are currently being organized the umbrella of the [Astin Academy](https://www.actuaries.org/IAA/IAA/Sections/ASTIN_NEW/Our_Activities.aspx?WebsiteKey=ff59269c-4928-4369-a169-03e74a6bd8ca&hkey=b94800cc-f36d-4bb0-a49c-0d0b1d761d7f&New_ContentCollectionOrganizerCommon=5#New_ContentCollectionOrganizerCommon).

+**Mission of ASTIN Academy**

+*The mission of the ASTIN Academy is to provide high quality free educational materials in non-life insurance to actuarial students across the world.
+The Academy is committed to open course development under Creative Commons license and seeks innovation in teaching methodologies and application of technology.
+Let’s build the future of actuarial education together.*